loopold/terraform-eks-cluster/README.md

 If you do not use `eksctl`, you need to ensure worker nodes security group permit access to TCP port 9443 from the kubernetes control plane for the webhook access.

-Edit inbound rules in sg: `education-eks-node` and add port 9443 for `education-eks-cluster`
+Edit inbound rules in sg: `education-eks-node` and add port 9443 for `education-eks-cluster` and outbound rules in the same sg - add port 80 to the world (`0/0`).

 Set a version.
 Latest release is [here][6]:
 ```sh